A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 DayTraders requires at least $52,000 to remain in the account after each withdrawal, limiting how much you can take out at once.
 Alpha Futures has no post-withdrawal balance floor.

-Overall, Alpha Futures scores higher (67 vs 59) on our trader-friendliness index.
-Key advantages: lower starting cost, more forgiving drawdown rules, better profit split.
-That said, DayTraders wins on faster path to funded, fewer trading restrictions, more lenient consistency rules.
+Overall, Alpha Futures scores higher (67 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, more lenient consistency rules.
+That said, DayTraders wins on faster path to funded, better profit split, fewer trading restrictions, no inactivity limit.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.